callysto/training-manual-live/quickstart.md

-If using this to develop and work with git branches, care should be taken that resources used do not exceed those available on the Callysto Hub.
+If using this to develop and work with git branches, care should be taken that resources used do not exceed those available on the Callysto Hub: 1GB disk space, 2 GB RAM).
 Disk usage can be checked using, e.g., `du -sh curriculum-notebooks` and cannot exceed 1GB for usage on the Hub.
-RAM usage can be limited by adding a `-m 4G` to the docker run command.
+RAM usage can be limited by adding a `-m 2G` to the docker run command.

 ## Version Control with Jupyter Notebooks